JustJeo/portfolio/README.md

 ## Live Website

 Now that you've seen the code, let's say you wanted to look at the website itself!
-You can access my live domain here!
+You can access my live domain here!!

 www.justjeo.com